 Canada Gazette, Part II, Volume 155, Number 18

 SI/2021-56 September 1, 2021

 SAFE AND REGULATED SPORTS BETTING ACT

-His Excellency the Governor General in Council, on the recommendation of the Minister of the Environment, pursuant to section 67 of the Jobs, Growth and Long-term Prosperity Act, chapter 19 of the Statutes of Canada, 2012, fixes July 6, 2012 as the day on which sections 52 to 63 and 66 of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Justice, pursuant to section 3 of the Safe and Regulated Sports Betting Act, chapter 20 of the Statutes of Canada, 2021, fixes August 27, 2021 as the day on which that Act comes into force.